The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Data analysis

 The model above assumes only a single polarization, but the intrinsic spectrum is made from two components (disc and boundary layer) that should have different polarization properties \citep{Gnarini2022,Tomaru2024}.
 Hence we explore whether there is any energy dependence of the polarization which might be associated with the switch between disc dominating at low energies, to the boundary layer dominating at higher energies.
-We split the data into two energy bands, from 2-4~keV (red) and 4-8~keV (blue).
-In this analysis, we retained only the Q and U Stokes parameters for each energy band, whereas the I parameter was integrated over the entire 2–8 keV range.
-The results are tabulated Tab.\ref{tab:PA_PD_energy}, and shown as contours in Fig.\ref{fig:pol_whole} (right).
-The contours for the two energy bands substantially overlap in PD, so the best fit increase in PD with energy, from $8.5-13\%$, is not significant.
-However, the change in PA (from $-37^{\circ}$ to $-60^{\circ}$) is significant at $\geq 1\sigma$.
+We split the data into two energy bands, and show the resulting contours on Fig.\ref{fig:pol_whole} (left) for 2-4~keV (orange) and 4-8~keV (green).
+There is a shift in best fit PD with energy, from $8.5-13\%$, and a shift in PA (from $-37^{\circ}$ to $-60^{\circ}$) but the contours clearly substantially overlap, so there is only marginal evidence ($1.5\sigma$) for energy dependence.

-To investigate this energy dependence in greater detail, we further subdivided the data into four energy bands (Fig.\ref{fig:PA_PD_ene}).
-This shows that the trend with energy in the time averaged spectrum (blue points) is systematic in both PA and PD.